 Physical Therapist Assistant, A.A.S.

-The Physical Therapist Assistant (PTA) program graduated their first class from Broome Community College in 1989.
+The Physical Therapist Assistant (PTA) program graduated their first class from SUNY Broome Community College in 1989.
 The PTA program prepares students to carry out a planned patient care program under the supervision of a Physical Therapist (PT) in a variety of health-care settings.
 Interventions provided by a PTA include: exercises for increasing strength, endurance, coordination and range of motion; the use of heat, cold, electricity, sound and water to relieve pain and stimulate muscle activity; instruction in activities of daily living; and the use of assistive devices such as walkers, crutches and wheel chairs.
 A significant part of this program includes on-site clinical experiences where the student practices physical therapy skills under the supervision of a PTA or PT.
 Upon successful completion of the PTA curriculum, students graduate with an Associate in Applied Science degree.
 They are then eligible to take a National Licensing Examination and apply for certification as a physical therapist assistant.
-Our current aggregate pass rate on the National Licensing Examination for 2008-2010 is 92.31.%

 The following are some program outcome measures for the Physical Therapist Assistant.